Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/testfile.md

 	Processing triggers for man-db (2.7.5-1) ...
 	Setting up mongodb-org-shell (3.4.0~rc5) ...
 	radim@20161124-vm-mongodbclient:~$

-2. Launch mongo command line client in your Linux VM and provide it with your DocumentDB instance connection parameters.
+* In order to proceed, launch mongo command line client in your Linux VM and provide it with your DocumentDB instance connection parameters.
 Those have been captured in the previous section when deploying DocumentDB instance.
+It should look similar to this:

 	radim@20161124-vm-mongodbclient:~$ mongo --host rci-mongodb-demo-20161124.documents.azure.com --port 10250 -u rci-mongodb-demo-20161124 --ssl -p
 	MongoDB shell version v3.4.0-rc5